-At the Feb.
-4, 2008 showing of the 1927 movie Wings, Michigan organist Steven Ball helped audience better appreciate the silent film experience, with the first movie to win the Academy Award for Best Picture.
+At the February 4, 2008 showing of the 1927 movie Wings, Michigan organist Steven Ball helped the audience better appreciate the silent film experience, with the first movie to win the Academy Award for Best Picture.

 Both movies presented special challenges for the directors, whose main characters would mostly have to express themselves without voices.
 The actors ended up working at opposite ends of the range of physical movements—the dramatic, emotional acting styles of Wings, and the carefully posed immobility of the main character in The Diving Bell.

 At the disposal of the directors were two important tools in moviemaking—faces and point of view.

 Who can forget the intensity, fear, pain and sorrow of the World War I American fighter pilots in Wings?
 Director William Wellman put us right in the cockpit with these aerial warriors, as they battled German flyers in a lonely expanse of sky and clouds.

 In The Diving Bell and the Butterfly, director Julian Schnabel earned an Oscar nomination for his work in which he showed the different people in the life of the main (and real-life) character Jean-Dominique Bauby (played by Mathieu Amalric).
 After suffering a stroke, Bauby could see through only one eye, and his view of friends and caregivers showed their concern, confusion, love, and commitment to his health and happiness.
 I know how everyone complains of Oscar snubs, but I’m amazed that no acting nominations were earned by this film.